cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Note that these variants effectively mean that the resulting signature is always randomized.
 As such, this interface is not suitable for applications that require deterministic signatures.

-## PSS Salt Choice
+## Randomness Generation

-For variants that have a non-zero PSS salt, the salt MUST be generated from a cryptographically secure random number generator {{?RFC4086}}.
+For variants that have a non-zero PSS salt or use message randomization, the salt or message randomizer prefix MUST be generated from a cryptographically secure random number generator {{?RFC4086}}.
-If the PSS salt is not generated randomly, or is otherwise constructed maliciously, it might be possible for the salt to encode information that is not present in the signed message.
-For example, the salt might be maliciously constructed to encode the local IP address of the client.
-As a result, implementations SHOULD NOT allow clients to provide the salt directly.
+If these values are not generated randomly, or are otherwise constructed maliciously, it might be possible for them to encode information that is not present in the signed message.
+For example, the PSS salt might be maliciously constructed to encode the local IP address of the client.
+As a result, implementations SHOULD NOT allow clients to provide these values directly.

+Note that malicious implementations could also encode client information in the message being signed, but since clients can verify the resulting message signature using the public key this can be detected.

 ## Key Substitution Attacks